 - Know Your Customer & AML Compliance – This regulation-based segment, also commonly referred to as RegTech, is transforming high-cost and high-touch processes into customer-friendly, fast, accurate, and automated regimes.
 Companies like Trulioo and Socure connect the many disparate data sources, both traditional and non-traditional, to establish confidence when verifying customer identities.

 Note that some companies may overlap with different segments and are grouped by their main use case.

 Join our newsletter or check back each week as we publish our Identity Industry Insights – a deeper look into each segment’s main players, trends, and future predictions.

 Have questions about the landscape or see that we are missing someone?
 Contact us and let us know!

 Click here for the PDF version – OWI Identity Industry Landscape_January 2017

 About One World Identity:

 One World Identity is a team of identity experts driven by a desire to create a neutral platform for leaders in the industry to collaborate, connect, and learn.
-Its debut event, the K(NO)W Identity Conference, will bring 150 speakers to Washington D.C.
-May 15-17, 2017.
+Its 2nd annual KNOW Identity Conference will be held in Washington D.C.
+March 26-28, 2018.